Last modified 09/29/2022

 This section applies if you use Google Pay to make VCN Payments.

 Overview of Virtual Card Numbers.
-VCN Payments allow you to request a unique, merchant-specific card number from Capital One through the Autofill feature of the Google Chrome browser and in Android mobile applications when initiating a transaction (each a "Virtual Card Number" “Virtual Card,” “Virtual Number,” or “VCN,” and collectively “Virtual Cards”).
-So if you are shopping online for a hat at the Hat Store and you go through that store's check-out process, this feature will allow you to generate a VCN that you can give to the merchant to pay for your new hat - without giving the merchant the number printed on your physical card (your “actual card number”).
+VCN Payments allow you to request a unique, merchant-specific card number from Capital One through the Autofill feature of the Google Chrome browser and in Android mobile applications when initiating a transaction online.
+We refer to these as a “Virtual Card Number,” or “VCN.”
+When you shop online, this feature allows you to create a VCN to give the merchant to pay for your item.
+You don’t have to give the merchant the number printed on your actual card (“actual card number”).

 Information Sharing for VCN Payments.
 Capital One may share information about your VCN Payment transactions with Google as described in Section 1.